If you're discriminated against

 In certain circumstances an employer can ask questions about a protected characteristic, such as disability or race.
 If they do this they have to follow the law.

 - asking if you need reasonable adjustments because of any disability you have

 - asking you to voluntarily complete a form to help check that the business is following the law (often called an equality monitoring form) – anyone who's interviewing or making a decision to hire you must not have access to this information

-Other questions about a protected characteristic could be against the law - you can call the Acas helpline for help to understand if a question you’ve been asked is legal.
+Other questions about a protected characteristic could be against the law.
+You can contact the Acas helpline for help to understand if a question you've been asked is legal.